eurora-labs/eurora/memory-bank/activeContext.md

   - Added backdrop blur effect and styling from Transcript component
   - Created demo file to showcase usage
     [2025-05-14 18:50:50] - Implemented Context Chip component
+    [2025-05-17 14:19:45] - Modified Context Chip component to use transparent background with backdrop blur for non-Linux platforms and solid background for Linux desktop app

 ## Open Questions/Issues